 - Confidentiality: All manuscripts should be held in strict confidence.
 Do not share the manuscript, or any information related to it, with others.
-Do not contact or disclose your identity to the reviewers.
+Do not contact or disclose your identity to the authors.
 (Liebert journals are single or double blind and reviewer identities are kept confidential.)

 - If, during the course of the review, you have any ethics or publication integrity concerns, please contact the journal editor.

 - Accepting an invitation: If you are invited to review, you will receive an email from the journal.
 It will contain a link to accept or decline the invitation.
 If you accept the invitation, you will receive a follow up email with a link to the manuscript and the reviewer scoresheet.

 - Direct link: This link will be in your confirmation email.

 - Log in: If you have difficulty accessing the link, you may log in directly, by accessing the peer review system and proceeding to your reviewer dashboard.
 If you do not know your password, the password help link will provide instructions on resetting it.

 - For assistance, please contact Peer Review Operations Support.

 - The journal for which you are reviewing may have additional instructions.
 They may be included in your confirmation email, or in the instructions tab of your scoresheet.